twiddlingbits/twr-wasm/readme.md

    - use blocking input from a div or canvas ( eg. with twr_gets() )
    - use twr_wasm_sleep()

-When comping/linking your C/C++ code, twrWasmModule and twrWasmModuleAsync use slightly different wasm-ld options since twrWasmModuleAsync uses shared memory (wrWasmModule will operate with shared memory, so technically you could just use the same share memory options with either module,  but you don't need the overhead of shared memory when using twrWasmModule, and so better to not enable it.
+When comping/linking your C/C++ code, twrWasmModule and twrWasmModuleAsync use slightly different wasm-ld options since twrWasmModuleAsync uses shared memory (wrWasmModule will operate with shared memory, so technically you could just use the same share memory options with either module,  but you don't need the overhead of shared memory when using twrWasmModule, and so better to not enable it.)

 See the example makefiles for the compiler and linker configuration.
 For example, the helloworld example uses twrWasmModule and the stdio-div example uses twrWasmModuleAsync.

 The Module classes have TypeScript/Javascript APIs detailed in this section.
 These classes also implement the features needed by the C runtime.

 ## loadWasm
-the first step is to use loadwasm to load your compiled C/C++ code.
-See the following section on C/C++ APIs.
-See the example makefiles to learn how to configure clang and wasm-ld (the linker).
+Your first step is to use loadWasm() to load your compiled C/C++ code.
+For C/C++ information see the section later in this readme.
 ~~~
 await mod.loadWasm("./mycode.wasm")
 ~~~